ernesto-elsaesser/txt2map/README.md

 # txt2map

-txt2map is a street level geoparser written in Python (3).
-Unlike most available geoparsers, a street level geoparser does not only detect well-known names of countries and cities, but also street names, points of interest, public institution, restaurants, etc. This geoparser is the result of a master thesis, which describes the system in detail and provides evaluation results.
-The thesis will be published here as soon as possible.
+txt2map is a street level geoparser written in Python.
+Unlike other geoparsers, txt2map does not only detect well-known names of countries and cities, but also street names, points of interest, public institutions, restaurants, etc. The system is still work in progress, but you can try it out [here](http://34.247.167.219).

 ## Approach